Hello, everyone! I know... I began this story FOUR years ago, and

 "Sounds like you leave a fond impression everywhere you go."
 Esme smiled at Bella and touched her arm softly.

 "I guess."
 Bella shrugged, she felt rather indifferent to the statement.
 She had been friendly with her mentors and professors in college, and even a few of her colleagues, but had not formed any lasting attachments.
-Until this summer, her last remaining connection in this world died three years ago, and she was all alone.
-She had been looking forward to spending her first Holidays with family—since she was seventeen—when Charlie died.
-Throughout college, her intern and fellowships, she volunteered to work on the holidays - allowing those with families time off.
+Until meeting this wonderful family this summer, Bella had been alone, with no meaningful connection for three years.
+She had been looking forward to spending her first holidays with family—since she was seventeen—when Charlie died.
+Throughout college, her intern and fellowships, she had volunteered to work on the holidays - allowing those with families time off.
 She didn't have anyone waiting at home for her.
 She hadn't even bothered to decorate in over a decade.
 No, Bella didn't feel like she had left an impression on anyone, anywhere.
 None that mattered.